 Trust us: Thailand is hot so you’ll need to be keeping hydrated, especially if you’re doing any sort of outdoor activity.
 Seriously, don’t be a rookie and forget your water bottle.

-Do you dream of living in the chilled out nature of Thailand?
-Or in the madness of Bangkok?
-Or anywhere in the veritable paradise that is Thailand?
-We don’t blame you.
+Do you dream of living in the chilled out nature of Thailand but are worried about how safe Bangkok is to live?
+Or anywhere in the veritable paradise of Thailand for that matter?

-Increasingly this Southeast Asian country is seeing more than just retiree expatriation – nowadays it’s more common for young professionals to relocate to Thailand.
-The cheap living, friendly people, general safety of the place and stunning natural landscapes make it a haven for digital nomads, for instance.
+Nowadays it’s more common for young professionals to relocate to Thailand.
+The cheap living, friendly people and stunning natural landscapes make it a haven for digital nomads, for instance.

 The issues that make Thailand feel unsafe to live in are relatively few but they can be biggies.
 Political corruption can make it feel like you’re living in a lawless land, there’s the risk of terrorist attacks due to the ongoing trouble in the southern provinces, and then there’s an ever-present threat of national unrest, which can lead to (sometimes violent) protests, riots, and clashes between opposing political factions.